MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreamgetelementbyid.md

 ## -description

 The AcxStreamGetElementById function returns ACXELEMENT Object for the requested element ID.
 For more information about ACX Objects, see [ACX - Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ## -parameters

 ### -param Stream

-A pointer to a location that receives a handle to the new ACXSTREAM Object.
+A pointer to an existing ACXSTREAM Object.
 An ACXSTREAM object represents an audio stream created by a circuit.
 The stream is composed of a list of elements created based on the parent circuit’s elements.
-For more information, see [ACX - Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param ElementId

-A 0/1 (TBD?) based count of the requested element number.
+The Id of the requested element.

 ## -returns